Skip to main content

 1. Introduction

-The Neural Mesh Protocol (NMP) is a decentralized, high-performance binary transport mesh engineered for robust Machine-to-Machine (M2M) artificial intelligence communication.
-It replaces the classical Context-Pulling architecture of typical Agent networks with the Logic-on-Origin (LoO) paradigm.2.
-The Logic-on-Origin (LoO) Postulate
+The Logic-Injection-on-Origin Protocol (LIOP) is a decentralized, high-performance binary transport mesh engineered for robust Machine-to-Machine (M2M) artificial intelligence communication.
+It replaces the classical Context-Pulling architecture of typical Agent networks with the Logic-on-Origin (LoO) paradigm.

 3. Topographical Architecture